-Please note that new student recruitment to this course has been suspended for the September 2019 intake.
-Applications for 2020 should be made through UCAS from September 2019.
+Please note that student recruitment to this course has been suspended for the September 2019 intake while we review our provision.
+Developments to this programme will be published in due course.
 If you would like information about our alternative courses, please visit the BSc (Hons) Creative Music Technology or BSc (Hons) Audio and Music Technology course pages.

 About this course